Merrick School of Business Resources

 Required Plagiarism Tutorial

-University of Baltimore students who need to fulfill the plagiarism tutorial requirement should enter through the UB portal.
+University of Baltimore students who need to fulfill the plagiarism tutorial requirement should enter through the UBalt portal.
 This will officially record completion of the tutorial.
 The "UBalt Student" button below will take you to the portal login page.

 The Merrick School of Business offers several positions each year for graduate assistants.
 The positions are posted on the University of Baltimore Career Center's database UBWorks.

 Go to the Office of the Provost's dedicated page to Graduate Assistantships.